Best Apex Legends guns: Season 14 gun tier list and weapon stats

 Apex Legends weapons - frequently asked questions

-Weapons and bullets in Apex Legends work a little differently from other battle royale games such as PUBG and Fortnite.
+Weapons and bullets in Apex Legends work a little differently from other battle royale games such as Warzone and Fortnite.
 I know lots of new players are going to be asking the below questions, so I'll just go through them quickly now:

 - Does each gun have a predictable spray pattern? - Yes.
 Spend time learning the spray patterns of each gun in the Firing Range, it'll seriously help you in fights.

 - Is there aim drift? - Yes.
 There's a brief moment of stillness when first ADSing, after which you'll start to drift.
 Equipping Stock attachments minimizes aim drift.
-For more info, check out our Apex Legends attachments guide.
+For more info, check out our Apex Legends attachments page.

 - Do different guns affect movement speed? - Yes, but only while ADSing.
 Without ADSing your gun has no bearing on your run speed.
 But when ADSing, your movement will be reduced based on the class of gun you're holding.